tudlang/araltools/README.md

 ## Contributing
 Feel free to contribute!
 Make sure that [Flutter](https://flutter.dev) and [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) is installed on your machine (WebView 2 is already pre-installed on Windows 11). **For now, only Windows is supported.**

-After cloning, please delete [lines 106-117 on `lib/araltools/skedmaker/windows/ui_subjects.dart`](./lib/araltools/skedmaker/windows/ui_subjects.dart#L106) as these are only debug subjects, and these have been gitignore'd.